Why physical activity is important for children with disability

 - boosts children’s immune systems

-- reduces children’s risk of high blood pressure, anxiety, depression and type-2 diabetes.
+- reduces children’s risk of high blood pressure and type-2 diabetes.

-Physical activity also boosts wellbeing.
-For example, active children are more likely to:
+Physical activity also boosts wellbeing and reduces children’s risk of anxiety and depression.
+That’s because active children are more likely to:

-- be confident, have healthy self-esteem and feel like they belong
+- be confident and independent, have healthy self-esteem and feel like they belong

 - feel relaxed and sleep well